shubham404-error/AIHealthPro_Codebase/README.md

 - Heart Disease Model: This model predicts the presence of heart disease based on various clinical and demographic features of a person.

 - Breast Cancer Model: This model predicts whether a breast mass is malignant or benign using features derived from breast cytology.

+- Kidney Disease Model: This model predicts the likelihood of a person having chronic kidney disease based on features such as age, blood pressure, specific gravity, albumin, and other relevant clinical measurements.

+- Liver Disease Model: This model predicts the presence of liver disease in a person based on features like bilirubin levels, alkaline phosphatase, alamine aminotransferase, aspartate aminotransferase, and other liver function test results.

 ## Contributing